mityax/gnome-extension-touchup/README.md

    - [x] "Extended" keys (make padding between keys reactive)
    - [ ] Compatibility with the "GJS OSK" extension (?)
    - [x] Swipe-close keyboard
+   - [ ] Single-tap locale button or swipe space bar to switch input methods
+   - [ ] Show a quick paste action in suggestion bar after having copied something to the clipboard
  - [ ] Virtual Touchpad (use device as touchpad when connected to a second monitor) \[WIP]
  - [x] Floating temporary screen rotation button when auto-rotation